jesusoterogomez/blog/_posts/2017-01-21-hello-world.markdown

 ---
 The quintessential beginning to every programmer's journey.

+> Just for context, a *"Hello, World!"* is a computer program that displays the text "Hello, World!".
+It's a very small program that is often used to illustrate the basic syntax of a programming language.

 It represents how simple it is to take off.
 Meant to avoid scaring you from trying and delving deeper.

-Is it really a good start?.
+Is it really such a good start?.

 {% highlight js %}
 function start() {